 “If you think about it from a customer’s perspective and think buyer-centric, a customer goes through three natural stages,” says Jamie Shanks, Sales for Life’s Managing Partner.

-“They ask themselves first, ‘Why should I change?’
-What’s wrong with the status quo? and ultimately at some point, they answer the question that change is important, and that they need to change.”
+“They ask themselves first, ‘Why should I change?
+What’s wrong with the status quo?’
+And then ultimately at some point, they will answer the question that change is important, and that they need to change.”

 “Your sales pipeline should be reflective of the type of service or product that you provide,” says Lipp.
 “When you have more complexity, there may be additional criteria or layers into the pipeline creation process because it could be more tactical in nature or it could involve multiple different types of implementations.
 It has to reflect the complexity and the market segment that you work in, or the type of solution that you bring to market.”

 At Sales for Life, we believe that the sales pipeline is actually a cycle.

 Keep in mind that a sales pipeline measures and manages activities, and that it’s not set in stone.
 In time, you might find that you’ll need to remove unnecessary stages in your pipeline, or add stages that you actually need.

 At this stage, the customer has realized the opportunity or the problem they’re facing.
 As they look for solutions, they become aware of your business and how it can potentially provide value to their organization, and will reach out to your sales team.